capogreco/voice.assembly.fm/spec.md

 HRGs provide stochastic variation of frequency parameters across the distributed choir using Stochastic Integer Notation (SIN).

+### Nomenclature

+- **HRG**: A complete harmonic ratio generator attached to a parameter position (e.g., frequency start).
+It resolves a rational value by combining two
+  sub-generators:
+  - **Numerator Sequence Generator (NSG)**: The integer sequence drawn from the numerator SIN definition plus its temporal behaviour.
+  - **Denominator Sequence Generator (DSG)**: The matching integer sequence drawn from the denominator SIN definition and behaviour.
+- Each HRG is therefore expressed as `{ NSG, DSG }`, and every parameter that supports HRGs carries two instances: a start HRG and (for `disc`/`cont` interpolation) an end HRG.

 ### SIN Format

 - **Notation**: "1-3, 4, 7-9" → [1, 2, 3, 4, 7, 8, 9]